kkanto/ProjectGRADTestPathAC/README.md

-# ProjectGRADTestPathAC
+# gradle_template
-This is ProjectGRADTestPathAC
+This is testow2o12345